 Meets Requirements for American Board of Medical Specialties in Sports Medicine.

-Application Process: Interested applicants should contact Patricia Settje (contact information as shown above).
-An application packet with instructions will be sent to the requesting applicant.
-Please forward your current CV, all requested documentation including three letters of recommendation.
-One letter should come from the residency Program Director, with two other supporting letters from appropriate faculty attesting to your qualifications.
+Application Process: All fellowship applications accepted through ERAS only.
+Please submit all requested documentation, including your current CV and three letters of recommendation.
+Please note, one letter should come from the residency Program Director, with two other supporting letters from appropriate faculty attesting to your qualifications.
 Interviews will be held after the receipt of all application materials.